samaradel/www_threefold/www.threefoldtoken.com/content/ito/ito.md

 ## Convertible Note Terms

 Your investment in Tokens will take the form of a convertible note in BetterToken BVBA (our onboarding vehicle in Belgium).
-At the time of the Threefold Public Token Offering, the note will be convertible into TF Tokens.
+At the time of the Threefold Private Token Offering, the note will be convertible into TF Tokens.

 The convertible note will have the following terms: